swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexLiteralPitch.md

 Today this is parsed as `SomeBuilder { x / y / z }`, however it's likely the user was expecting this to become a result builder with 3 elements, the second of which being a regex literal.

 There is currently no source compatibility impact as both cases will continue to parse as binary operations.
 The user may insert a `;` on the prior line to get the desired regex literal parsing.
-However this may not be sufficient we may need to change parsing rules (under a version check) to favor parsing regex literals in these cases.
+However this may not be sufficient, and we may need to change parsing rules (under a version check) to favor parsing regex literals in these cases.
 We'd like to discuss this further with the community.

 It's worth noting that this is similar to an ambiguity that already exists today with trailing closures, for example: